-DESCRIPTION OF THE COMPANY AND ITS BUSINESS MODEL
+DESCRIPTION OF THE GROUP AND ITS BUSINESS MODEL

-The Company's business and markets
+The Group's business and markets

-SECO/WARWICK of Świebodzin, Poland, is a technological leader in innovative metal heat treatment solutions sold mainly to business customers (B2B), and a parent of the SECO/WARWICK Group, which comprises a number of its indirect and direct subsidiaries.
-The SECO/WARWICK Group has nine companies operating in three continents, with customers in 70 countries and production facilities located in Poland, United States, and China.
+The SECO/WARWICK Group is a technological leader in innovative metal heat treatment solutions sold mainly to business customers (B2B).
+The Group comprises a number of indirect and direct subsidiaries.
+The SECO/WARWICK Group comprises nine companies operating in three continents, with customers in 70 countries and production facilities located in Poland, United States, and China.
 The Group also includes a number of sales and maintenance companies in other countries, such as Germany, Russia and India.

-Given the nature of the Company's business, highly industrialised economies, including those with access to natural resources and focused on modern technologies, are of strategic importance to the Company's operations.
-In terms of sales volumes, SECO/WARWICK S.A.'s key strategic markets are the EU, the USA, and Asia (especially China).
+Given the nature of the Group's business, highly industrialised economies, including those with access to natural resources and focused on modern technologies, are of strategic importance to the Group's operations.
+In terms of sales volumes, the SECO/WARWICK Group's key strategic markets are the EU, the USA, and Asia (especially China).

-The Company supplies standard or dedicated state-of-the-art heat treatment equipment and technologies to leading companies operating in the automotive, aviation, electronic, machinery, tool, medical, recycling, and power generation (including nuclear, wind, fuel, and solar power) industries, and to manufacturers of steel, titanium and aluminium products.
+The Group supplies standard or dedicated state-of-the-art heat treatment equipment and technologies to leading companies operating in the automotive, aviation, electronic, machinery, tool, medical, recycling, and power generation (including nuclear, wind, fuel, and solar power) industries, and to manufacturers of steel, titanium and aluminium products.

-Approximately 80% of the Company's revenue is derived from services provided to the aviation and aerospace (30%), automotive (30%), 30%, and power generation (20%) industries.
+Approximately 80% of the Group's revenue is derived from services provided to the aviation and aerospace (30%), automotive (30%), 30%, and power generation (20%) industries.